neoforge-dev/starter/memory-bank/tech-context.md

 Located in `src/test/setup/package-patches.js`, these utilities patch third-party packages to fix issues and improve compatibility:

 - `patchSemanticDomDiff`: Fixes the deprecation warning about missing "main" or "exports" field in the @open-wc/semantic-dom-diff package
-- `silenceLitDevModeWarning`: Silences the Lit dev mode warning by patching the reactive-element.js file
+- `silenceLitDevModeWarning`: Silences the Lit dev mode warning by patching the reactive-element.js file.
+We've added a global flag to prevent multiple silencing operations, significantly reducing the number of silencing messages in the test output.

 ### Test Configuration